Mad at the World: Touring

 Mad at the World was not known as a touring band and it affected their sales.
-In an interview after the release of The Dreamland Café Roger commented on this.
+In an interview after the release of The Dreamland Café Rose commented on this.
 The band were not willing to quit their day jobs and tour extensively because the Christian music market was and remains a small piece of the overall music market and rarely intersects with secular music.
 One time the band did tour several states for approximately a month and found it encouraging, but because it burned up vacation time it was not repeated.
 Other than that, the band played sporadically, even in their home-base of southern California.

 Videos

 The band produced only one concept video, for the song "Eyes of Heaven" from The Ferris Wheel.
 There are also two concert-footage videos, for "No More Innocence" and "Marshmallow Land", both shot in 1995.

 Legacy

 Mad at the World was never a huge selling band.
 Their biggest selling disc only reached 18 on Billboard's Top Contemporary Christian chart.
 They were never the focus of intensive marketing or promotion and did no national tours.
-For an interview with Roger after release of The Dreamland Cafe, the interviewer could only get a one-page biography from Frontline Records.
+For an interview with Rose after release of The Dreamland Cafe, the interviewer could only get a one-page biography from Frontline Records.
 And because the band had three distinctive musical phases, the fanbase can be splintered, with groups concentrating on the sound of one or two albums (Firestream Music Vault has a page devoted to the band, but it concentrates on the middle three albums.)
 There are also no online reviews available, either professional or by fans, of their last three studio discs.

 The guestbook on their website, however, continues to be signed by people claiming to have just discovered them, and their respective MySpace pages, although a notoriously unreliable source, draw fans from people claiming to still love their music.
 Anecdotal evidence claims that their music is played on the radio (albeit internet radio.)
-Roger has stated that he has "countless letters" from fans claiming that his songs "defined what they felt."
+Rose has stated that he has "countless letters" from fans claiming that his songs "defined what they felt."
 And the two double-reissue discs in the late 1990s suggest that an audience willing to buy their music still exists.
 They were also admired for creating quality albums on a very low budget, and have been cited for singing about subjects not generally talked about in Christian music.
-Roger has stated that "if a person was to look at the majority of the whole Mad at the World musical career...it's probably more optimism through sort of the darker-side-of-life issues."
+Rose has stated that "if a person was to look at the majority of the whole Mad at the World musical career...it's probably more optimism through sort of the darker-side-of-life issues."